SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 * if stepover is less than 50%, **adjust target chipload for chip thinning**.
 * select **target RPM** as the maximum value you can tolerate and feel comfortable using.
 * determine the **required feedrate** for this RPM to achieve the adjusted target chipload
-  * if computed feedrate exceeds the Shapeoko limit, choose a lower RPM value and recompute feedrate.
+  * if computed feedrate exceeds the Carvera limit, choose a lower RPM value and recompute feedrate.
 * determine **plungerate** depending on the material.
 * check **deflection** value to make sure there is no risk of breaking the tool, and to optimize dimensional accuracy and finish quality.
 * check that cutting **power** is within the router's limits.